swiftlang/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 That said, we believe that changing the default will make using Swift on non-Darwin platforms easier, saving time and costs to Swift users on such platforms.

 The spelling of the new flag `--disable-static-swift-runtime` is open to alternative ideas, e.g. `--disable-static-swift-runtime-libraries`.

+### Policy for system shipping with the Swift runtime libraries

+At this time, Darwin based systems are the only ones that ship with the Swift runtime libraries.
+In the future, other operating systems may choose to ship with the Swift runtime libraries.
+As pointed out by [John_McCall](https://forums.swift.org/u/John_McCall), in such cases the operating system vendors are likely to choose a default that is optimized for their software distribution model.
+For example, they may choose to to have the Swift toolchain that is shipped with their operating system dynamically link against the version of Swift runtime libraries shipped with that system top optimize binary size and memory consumption.
+To support this, the Swift toolchain build script could include a preset to controls the default linking strategy.

+As pointed out by [Joe_Groff](https://forums.swift.org/u/Joe_Groff), even in such cases there is still an argument for defaulting Swift.org distributed Swift toolchains to static linking for distribution, since we want to preserve the freedom to pursue ABI-breaking improvements in top-of-tree for platforms that aren't ABI-constrained.
+This situation wouldn't be different from other ecosystems: The Python or Ruby that comes with macOS are set up to provide a stable runtime environment compatible with the versions of various Python- and Ruby-based tools and libraries packaged by the distribution, but developers can and do often install their own local Python/Ruby interpreter if they need a language version different from the vendor's, or a package that's incompatible with the vendor's interpreter.